-We confirm, on behalf of the Governing Body, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the college, or material non-compliance with the Welsh Government's terms and conditions of funding under the college's financial memorandum.
+I confirm on behalf of the college that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the college, or material non-compliance with the terms and conditions of funding, under the college's grant funding agreements and contracts with Medr, or any other public funder.

-We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Welsh Government.
+I confirm that no instances of material irregularity, impropriety or funding noncompliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to Medr.